 Privately i often use the word broadband sensing.
-This new word 'broadband' with its wide bandwidth of specialised data transmission – a multitude of signals which are perceived instantly – seems an ideal word to describe how animals actively sense a wide range of signals, movements and changes all at the same time.
+This internet-age word "broadband" with its wide bandwidth of specialised data transmission – a multitude of signals which are perceived instantly – seems an ideal word to describe how animals actively sense a wide range of signals, movements and changes all at the same time.

 Other LanguagesI am very interested in the Chinese, Russian, Tibetan, Hindu, Arab, etc. words used to describe panoramic sensing.